PHSDigitalAgency/silverstripe-fullcalendar/README.md

-# SilverStripe Full Calendar Module
+# SilverStripe Full Calendar Module Updated to use Latest FullCalendar.js (v2.2.6)

 This is a simple module that builds on the event calendar module to allow you to render the initial calendar view using the jquery fullcalendar plugin.